Boca Raton Lawyers for Negligent Medical Facility Infection Lawsuits

 Some medically-related lawsuits are not considered negligence and are instead subject to the rules of Florida personal injury law.
 A few examples would be a failed medical device or contaminated medication – these would be considered product liability claims.

-Despite the previously existing caps, Howard Grossman and his team have won and settled numerous multi-million dollar cases over the years.
+Despite the existing caps, Howard Grossman and his team have won and settled numerous multi-million dollar cases over the years.
 Unfortunately, many of these settlements are subject to non-disclosure and can only be advertised as a “confidential” amount.

 How Can Our Boca Raton Hospital Infection Lawyers Help You?